coding-connor/connor-is-ai/README.md

 ## What's missing?

 First, any type of testing.
 I believe that unit tests save headaches later.
 Professional code needs unit tests.
-And if you're in something like a microservice environment, you really need integration tests and e2e tests as well (something to test the boundaries between services so that when your buddy on another team changes a data structure in a resource you consume you don't lose your Saturday because everything broke in prod...not that this has ever happened to me...).
+And if you're in something like a microservice environment, you really need integration tests and e2e tests as well.
 This is definitely an area for improvement in this project.

 Second: **evaluation**.
 I think data-driven optimizations are going to be critical to improving AI systems.
 There are some cool open-source frameworks like RAGAS out there, and I'd like to move towards implementing one in this project.
 Right now, I'm beholden to subjective analysis of how changes to my Graph and Prompting improve responses.
 When there is a lot of low-hanging fruit, I think you can be pretty confident with subjective judgments.
 As things get more sophisticated, you need data-driven evaluations.